exploriter/eop/README.md

 # ecologyofpractices.com
-List of practices helping to cultivate an ecology of practices.
+List of holistic life practices helping to cultivate an ecology of practices.